lkrms/win10-unattended/README.md

 # win10-unattended

-> Automatic deployment of Windows 10 or 11 from standard install media.
-Intended
+> Automatically deploy and tame Windows 10 or 11 from standard install media.
-> for personal, non-enterprise use.
+> Intended for personal, non-enterprise use.

-The aim of this project is to make it relatively painless to provision "clean" Windows Home or Pro machines by using enterprise features like unattended installation and group policy to minimise the bloat, unnecessary notifications, unsolicited content, covert data collection, invasive advertising, coercive app provisioning and other horrors Microsoft enables by default.
+This project aims to make it as painless as possible to provision "clean" Windows Home or Pro machines without the bloat, unnecessary notifications, unsolicited content, covert data collection, invasive advertising, coercive app provisioning and other nefarious behaviour Microsoft enables by default.

-It provides a template you can download and customise as much or as little as you like (although I do recommend replacing my particulars with your own 😉).
+`win10-unattended` takes the form of a template you can download and customise as much or as little as you like after replacing my particulars with your own.
 Then, copy everything you need to a USB flash drive, connect it to your target system, and boot into Windows Setup from standard install media.
 If it works as intended, you will be asked for an install location for Windows, then no further